Königrufen

 Trischaken

 The four players play as individuals.
 The object is to take as few points as possible.
-The talon is not used.
-In Trischaken, the two players who take most card points in tricks pay one point to the two who take least.
+At the end of each of the first six trick, the top card from the talon is turned up and added to the trick but has no effect on who wins the trick.
+The two players who take most card points in tricks pay one point to the two who take least.
 If any player takes no tricks they are paid 2 by all three others in addition to this, and if any player takes 36 or more points (known as Bürgermeister) they pay 2 to all three in addition (Trischaken is meant to be a sort of punishment for not bidding meted out to the player with the best hand - the word "trischaken" is Viennese dialect for beating up or mugging).

 In negative contracts other than Trischaken the talon is not used, and no one may look at it until the end of the play.
 Declarer leads to the first trick, rather than the player on dealer's right.
 The rules of play are different in negative contracts: when it is your turn to play, you are forced to beat the cards already played if you can.
 It is illegal to play the Pagat unless it is your last trump.